 Our Confidence as Christians

 As Christians we realize that our hope and well-being is tied into something, actually Someone, much greater than a virus--Jesus Christ.
 As a church, we desire to lead from a position of humility to a watching world.
 One of the best ways we can lead in humility and serve our Lakeland neighbors during this present crisis is in our deference to civil authorities in abiding by publicly endorsed health recommendations.
 As a church corporately and as Christians individually, we will continue seeking ways in which to minister the love of Christ.
-We believe the measures implemented in our "new normal" prioritize the primacy of the gospel in our lives while humbly abiding by federal, state, and local recommendations.
+We believe the measures outlined above prioritize the primacy of the gospel in our lives while humbly abiding by federal, state, and local recommendations.

 How should I respond?

-As we begin to implement measures to re-gather, we encourage you to:
+As we move forward with in-person gatherings again, we encourage you to:

 (2) Stay connected to the church body through in-person gatherings or online engagement.